nqvc/Tik-Acc-Information/ReadMe.txt

+To use the tool u must download the following libraries:
+- requests
+- bs4

 This Tool Made by BUSALAH.
 @nqvc